Fair Processing Notice / Privacy Notice

 For further information on why the NHS obtains personal information on its patients, how we use the information, and your rights of access, please read the NHS Care Record Guarantee, which can be found on the Health and Social Care Information Centre (HSCIC) website.

 The following links may be useful in obtaining further information:

 If you have any questions, concerns or complaints regarding the information we hold about you or the use of your information, or if you would just like to speak with us about your data, please contact:

-Post: Information Services Manager, NHS Medway Clinical Commissioning Group, Fifty Pembroke Court, Chatham Maritime, Chatham, Kent ME4 4EL
+Post: Head of Corporate Governance, NHS Medway Clinical Commissioning Group, Fifty Pembroke Court, Chatham Maritime, Chatham, Kent ME4 4EL

 Phone: 01634 335069/01634 335177

 For independent advice about data protection, privacy and data-sharing issues, you can contact:

 The Information Commissioner, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF